abdulazizh/Encryption-Decription/README.md

-# xorEncryption-Decription
+Encryption-Decription
-Matlab xorEncrypt and xorDecrypt Functions
+Matlab Functions
+1. xorEncrypt(msg,key).
+2. xorDecrypt(msg,key).
+3.
+4.

      xorEncrypt  is a simple XOR cipher is a type of additive cipher cipherText = xorEncrypt(msg,key) returns the ciphertext of the msg plaintext,